 Trainer – the vast majority of professionals within the field will see themselves as trainers.
 They help build courses and programmes, engage with learners, deliver courses and everything in-between.

-Consultant – consultants are senior level trainers who have a specific experience or knowledge that is needed by a client.
+Consultant – consultants are senior-level trainers who have specific experience or knowledge that is needed by a client.
 Rather than train people, a consultant gives practical business guidance.

 Relocation trainer – these are trainers who focus only the cultural and practical elements of living in a foreign country.
 They are qualified to teach about the culture but not experienced enough to train on business issues for example.

 Resource specialist – more a junior role, they assist a trainer or relocation trainer with research, admin and occasionally deliver small training exercises within a course.

 Internal Trainer/Consultant – many large global companies now have positions for people specifically interested in culture and working globally.
 Responsibilities may include course design, supplier management and training delivery.

 The 2014 Status Report of the Intercultural Profession found that most trainers worked for their own training companies or within an academic institution.